defenseunicorns/uds-core/docs/configuration/uds-monitoring-metrics.md

 weight: 1
 ---

 UDS Core leverages Pepr to handle setup of Prometheus scraping metrics endpoints, with the particular configuration necessary to work in a STRICT mTLS (Istio) environment.
-We handle this via a default scrapeClass in prometheus to handle the istio certs as well as with both mutations of existing service monitors and generation of service monitors via the `Package` CR when a monitor needs to be exempt from that tlsConfig.
+We handle this via a default scrapeClass in prometheus to add the istio certs.
+When a monitor needs to be exempt from that tlsConfig a mutation is performed to leverage a plain scrape class without istio certs.

 ## Mutations